Croesus: Coinage

 Croesus is credited with issuing the first true gold coins with a standardised purity for general circulation, the Croeseid (following on from his father Alyattes who invented minting with electrum coins).
 Indeed, the invention of coinage had passed into Greek society through Hermodike II.
 Hermodike II, the daughter of an Agamemnon of Cyme, claimed descent from the original Agamemnon who conquered Troy.
-She was likely one of Alyettes’ wives, so may have been Croesus’ mother, because the bull imagery on the croeseid symbolises the Hellenic Zeus—see Europa (consort of Zeus).
+She was likely one of Alyattes’ wives, so may have been Croesus’ mother, because the bull imagery on the croeseid symbolises the Hellenic Zeus—see Europa (consort of Zeus).
 Zeus, through Hercules, was the divine forefather of his family line.

 Moreover, the first coins were quite crude and made of electrum, a naturally occurring pale yellow alloy of gold and silver.
 The composition of these first coins was similar to alluvial deposits found in the silt of the Pactolus river (made famous by Midas), which ran through the Lydian capital, Sardis.
 Later coins, including some in the British Museum, were made from gold purified by heating with common salt to remove the silver.

 In Greek and Persian cultures the name of Croesus became a synonym for a wealthy man.
 He inherited great wealth from his father Alyattes, who had become associated with the Midas myth because Lydian precious metals came from the river Pactolus, in which King Midas supposedly washed away his ability to turn all he touched into gold.
 In reality, Alyattes' tax revenues may have been the real 'Midas touch' financing his and Croesus' conquests.
 Croesus' wealth remained proverbial beyond classical antiquity: in English, expressions such as "rich as Croesus" or "richer than Croesus" are used to indicate great wealth to this day.
 The earliest known such usage in English was John Gower's in Confessio amantis (1390):